DreamVenerable/odinbook/README.md

 Implement lazy loading for posts and comments to optimize page performance.
 Load an initial set of posts and comments, and dynamically fetch additional content as the user scrolls down or requests more data.
 This approach ensures a faster initial page load and a smoother user experience while navigating through posts and comments.
 Consider incorporating technologies like infinite scroll or pagination to manage the loading of content efficiently.

+### 12. Code Refactoring for DRYness and Readability

+Evaluate the existing codebase and identify opportunities for refactoring to adhere to the "Don't Repeat Yourself" (DRY) principle.
+Streamline and consolidate repetitive code sections, making the codebase more maintainable and improving overall readability.
+Consider adding more view partials to modularize and reuse components across different views, promoting a more organized and comprehensible structure.